letisiapangataa/letisiapangataa.github.io/posts/microsoft-sentinel-beginners-guide.md

 ## What is Microsoft Sentinel?

 Microsoft Sentinel is a scalable, cloud-native security information and event management (SIEM) and security orchestration automated response (SOAR) solution.
-It helps organizations detect, investigate, and respond to security threats across the enterprise.
+It helps organisations detect, investigate, and respond to security threats across the enterprise.

 ## Key Features